trustm3/trustm3.github.io/operate/guestos_config.md

 An operating system configuration is defined in the `<os-name>-<os-version>.conf` in the `/data/cml/operatingsystems/` folder.
 The configuration includes OS name and version, supported hardware type, description of mounted images, init process path and parameters, build date, and others.
 Descriptions of mounted images include their hashes, size, and file system type.

+## GuestOS configuration management

+Similar to container configuration also direct access to guestOS specific configuration files is not possible from core0 container.
+Intended control is granted through the control interface.

+The corresponding commands of the control tool are `ca_register`, `list_guestos`, `push_guestos_config` and `remove_guestos`:

+**ca_register** is used to install a new root certificate inside the CML.
+Thus, it is possible to provide customer specific GuestOSes, signed by a certificate from that CA.

+**list_guestos** provides the configuration in protobuf-text format of the already installed GuestOSes which have a valid signature.

+**push_guestos_config**  is used to install new GuestOSes as well as to update existing ones.
+The `cmld` checks if the config contains a valid signature and matches the included image hashes, before accepting the new/updated GuestOS.

+**remove_guestos**  is used to remove GuestOSes.

+## GuestOS configuration specification
 The full GuestOS configuration contains following fields:

 ```protobuf